TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

 ## To Install ##

-1) Download the zip file and unzip it.
-Open the upzipped folders and find the 'TKP_Launcher.jar' file.
+1) Download the zip file.
+Right click the file and click on 'extract all'(Win) or 'unzip'(Mac) to unzip it.
+Then open the upzipped folders and find the 'TKP_Launcher.jar' file.
 Double-click the TKP_Launcher.jar file to run it.

 2) After the install is complete, Eclipse should open with the TKP courseware loaded.
 The courseware is a series of *.java files